hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-08-join-us-for-carpentrycon-at-home.md

 tags: ["CarpentryCon"]
 ---

 When we had to cancel the in-person CarpentryCon this summer, the organisers wanted to still provide the Carpentries community with a chance to meet other community members and learn from each other.
 CarpentryCon @ Home is a chance to experience some of the same in-person CarpentryCon content, but from the comfort of your home!
-In order to accommodate full schedules, we have scheduled a variety of sessions spread out over the next seven weeks - covering topics from lesson development, teaching/meeting online, diversity and inclusion, and more!
+In order to accommodate full schedules, we have scheduled a variety of sessions spread out over the next seven weeks - covering topics from lesson development, teaching/meeting online, diversity and inclusion, and more! _**A big thank you to [Alfred P. Sloan foundation](https://sloan.org/) for making CarpentryCon @ Home possible.**_

 **Here’s how you can experience CarpentryCon @ Home:**